Early Life

 Philanthropy

 Lasry has been involved in various philanthropic endeavors.
-He and his wife, Cathy Cohen, contributed to the University of Pennsylvania and co-chaired the Penn Parent Leadership Committee.
-In 2005, they donated $5 million to Clark University for the construction of the Cathy '83 and Marc '81 Lasry Center for Bioscience.
-Lasry has also served as a director of the 92nd Street Y and the Big Apple Circus, and was a trustee of the Mount Sinai Hospital in Manhattan.
+He and his wife have supported the University of Pennsylvania and Clark University.
+He served as a director of the 92nd Street Y and the Big Apple Circus and a trustee of Mount Sinai Hospital in Manhattan.